E-Commerce Platform

 Problem

-Our platform has filters and categories - but they were never fully organized, designed, and discussed with the Developers, Product Managers, and Product Owners.
+Our platform offers filters and categories, but they were never fully organized, designed, and discussed with the Product Managers, and Product Owners and Developers.

 The poor filtering design - driving visitors away instead of delivering profits!